CMake for FleCSI client applications

 )

-Command-line arguments are passed via the ARGUMENTS option.
 You can also control the number of MPI processes with PROCS.
-If you provide more than one value in PROCS, this will define one target per value with a name <target-name>_<value>.
+If you provide more than one value in PROCS, this will define one test per value with a name <test-name>_<value>.

 Note

-Targets added with flecsi_add_test will be run with GPU support if appropriate.
+Tests added with flecsi_add_test will be run with GPU support if appropriate.

 TESTLABELS can be added to your test to allow filtering based on label when using ctest.

-The unit_tests target only builds unit tests (and its dependencies) added via flecsi_add_test.
 Its name can be customized with the flecsi_set_unit_tests_target_name(name) macro, prior to calling flecsi_enable_testing.

 Usage:

-#include <flecsi/util/unit.hh>
+#include <flecsi/data.hh>

 using namespace flecsi;